 Aside from the enjoyment children receive at summer camp, parents may also benefit on their tax return by providing their children with this experience.
-Provided that IRS conditions are met, taxpayers can use these expenses toward a child tax credit on their federal return (line 2 of Form 2441).
+Provided that IRS conditions are met, taxpayers can use these expenses toward a child tax credit on their federal return.

 The IRS sets forth certain conditions for using summer camp expenses as child tax credits.
 For taxpayers to claim this:

 - The expenses must have been for a day camp.
 Sleepaway camps do not qualify.

 - The expenses must have been for a child age 12 or younger